Doctor of Philosophy, University of Alabama, 2018

 "School Accountability and Hyperactivity" (with Susan E. Chen)

-"The Effect of the ACA Medicaid Expansion on Marriage Behavior" (with Otto Lenhart ) Under Review
+"Revisiting the Effect of the Affordable Care Act Medicaid Expansion on Migration" (with Laura Connolly and Otto Lenhart ) Under Review

 "The Impact of Caring for a Child with ADHD on Parental Outcomes"